arnaudsjs/YCSB-elasticsearch-binding/README.md

 * es.index.key (default: "es.ycsb")
 * cluster.name (default: "es.ycsb.cluster")
-* elasticsearch.newdb (default: "false"):
-	if true => The elasticsearch index already exists and has to be recreated(remove + create) if false => Create the index if it does not yet exist
 * cluster.hostPortPairs (default: "localhost:9300"): A comma-separated list of Elasticsearch node to connect to eg. <host:port>,<host:port>,...